rkiel/keeping-promises/README.md

 ## Reading from a file using a promise

 Let's continue on with our journey to promises.
 Instead of passing the words on the command line, we can read them from a file.
 We've already used the `fs` module function `writeFile` and it has a corresponding `readFile` function.
 We can use it in a function called `read` to read the words from a file.
-And like `writeFile`, `readFile` will return a promise but unlike `writeFile`, it will return the the contents of the file.
+And like `writeFile`, `readFile` will return a promise but unlike `writeFile`, which returned `undefined`, `readFile` will return the the contents of the file.

 ```JavaScript
 function read() {